thaycafe/cv/index.md

 ## Currently

 Passionate about Linux and coffee.
-I work as a Devops at 4linux I am an instructor of the courses: Agile Infrastructure with DevOps Practices and Elastic Stack Specialist.
+I work as a Devops at Certi in partnership with Petrobras,  I am an instructor of the courses: Agile Infrastructure with DevOps Practices and Elastic Stack Specialist.

 ## Operational skills

-> Linux ; Git ; Python ; Docker ; Ansible ; Elasticsearch ; Logstash ; Kibana ; Graylog ; Prometheus ; Grafana ; Terraform ; Kubernetes ; CI/CD ; Jenkins ; AWS ;
+> Linux ; Git ; Python ; Docker ; Ansible ; Elasticsearch ; Logstash ; Kibana ; Graylog ; Prometheus ; Grafana ; Terraform ; Kubernetes ; CI/CD ; Bitbucket ; Jenkins ; AWS ;

 ## Education